- Francis Ford Coppola

 Shot with a master’s sense of craft in beautiful black & white photography, Coppola’s latest film Tetro rekindles narrative motifs he hasn’t explored since his heyday in the 1970s.
 Much like The Godfather, the arty and melodramatic tale follows a man desperate to escape his family, while simultaneously he cannot avoid his connection to them.
 And though the thematic elements of Coppola’s greatest films are evident here, his new effort lacks the sense of truthful dramatic grandeur he’s celebrated for.
 The production exudes airs that suggest a young, independent director has just escaped film school to put everything he learned to use.
 Inspired though it may be, it’s also a pretentious and transparent bore.

 The film harbors significant autobiographical notes for Coppola, whose own father Carmine played in the NBC Symphony Orchestra and later became a composer, writing the scores for Apocalypse Now and The Outsiders.
 And just like Carlo in the film, Carmine had a musically inclined brother, who also married a dancer, that provided hefty competition.
-Where Coppola elaborates is the drama involved, using his family trials as influence for a pointedly more provocative—but not more engaging—result.
-Despite echoing his own family’s resentments between artists, he fails to create a resounding emotional connection to the audience.
+Where Coppola elaborates is the drama involved, using his family trials as an influence for a pointedly more provocative—but not more engaging—result.
+Despite echoing his own family’s resentment toward artists, he fails to create a resounding emotional connection with the audience.

 Attribute this failing to Gallo, independent cinema’s ever-brooding, takes-himself-too-seriously actor and sometimes director.
 The scowling, rat-like features and penetrating eyes of this actor display much on the surface but fail to break through into the needed emotionalism of the character, whether the role is that of a tortured writer or not.
 Meanwhile, Ehrenreich does wonders playing a role that has to be naïve, curious, and yet reeling on the inside from a desperate lack of self-identity.
 If only these two actors were matched in their ability to draw sympathy from the audience.
 Either way, what little sympathy that does filter onscreen is spoiled by the overtly symbolic—and, compared to what came before it, uncharacteristic—finale.